TL;DR Answer Box

 - Dividend-heavy stocks

-- Money market and index funds
+- Money market funds and index funds

-Even if you continue working, the supplemental income from cash-flowing investments can help offset new expenses or provide additional investment capital.
+Even if you continue working, supplemental income from cash-flowing investments can help offset new expenses or provide additional investment capital.

 The Three-Bucket Approach to Tax-Efficient Investing